Privacy Law- How it Affects Your Organization

 Although current rules have been in place since 2000, they have not kept pace with the speed of technological advancement which has taken place since that time, for example development of tablet devices, portable devices, apps, social media, etc. Therefore, European authorities have now approved new legislation to address this – the bad news is that it is significantly stricter than the existing regime!

-As we increasingly live in an age when organisations are global most, wherever they are based, will be affected.
+As we increasingly live in an age when organizations are global most, wherever they are based, will be affected.
 This is because the new rules apply to any entity which holds data about individuals based in Europe even if they do not have an operation in Europe.
 Although some of the existing principles are retained, there are a number of important changes such as:

 - Fines can be up to 4% of worldwide turnover!
 This is on a par with anti-trust fines which means that privacy law compliance must now of necessity become a Boardroom priority.